BradWebb101/balr_twitter/README.md

 # Personal Project Portfolio

-This project is a dashboard I built, with data from Twitter using #BALR.
-BALR is a dutch lifestyle brand https://www.balr.com/
+This project is a dashboard I built, with data from Twitter using #BALR. https://www.balr.com/

 ## Screenshot